Nick-Lrc/Colorful-Console/README.md

 > `./app/Utility/Config/trace.ini` :
 >> Wait, you don't like our built-in themes for `Trace.php`?
 >> No problem, customize them by yourself!
->> Take a look of `Dye.php` so you will know how to build your favorite theme!
+>> Take a look of `Trace.php` so you will know how to build your favorite theme!

 But wait, there is more!
 > `./app/Utility/CompanyLogo.php` :